Dry Phone Speakers

 Stop right away

-If the sound gets harsher, starts rattling, you smell anything burnt, or the phone begins glitching — stop immediately.
-Lower the volume, let it dry, and don’t keep “forcing it.”
-Also avoid pins, heat, compressed air, and hard shaking.
-Those can cause real damage.
+If the sound becomes harsh or starts rattling, if you smell anything burnt, or if the phone begins glitching, stop immediately.
+Lower the volume, let the phone dry, and don’t try to “force it.”
+Avoid pins, heat, compressed air, and hard shaking — these can cause real damage.

 If it wasn’t clean water

-Saltwater and sugary drinks can leave residue behind the grille.
-Sound may help a little, but residue often needs time (and sometimes service).
-If distortion lasts after several hours of drying, it’s worth getting it checked.
+Saltwater and sugary drinks can leave residue behind the speaker grille.
+Sound may help a little, but residue often needs time — and sometimes professional service.
+If distortion is still there after several hours of drying, it’s worth getting the phone checked.

 Do these